 - In the dub of Great Teacher Onizuka, the titular character finds out that a guy on a subway that he hit for harassing some woman is who will be interviewing him for a job and he says to himself that he might have just shit himself.

 - In Maris The Chojo, Maris is fighting a criminal gang in the opening scene.
 The gang's leader comes out in his armored suit, laughing nervously.
 That wasn't hydraulic fluid running down his leg.
 Maris is disgusted enough to throw him out into space.

 - Happens a few times in early episodes of Dragon Ball: Bulma ends the first episode peeing herself when Goku's saves her from falling to her death by pinning her shirt to a cliff and Oolong pees himself when he first runs into Ox King.
 Bulma wets her pants in the first movie, The Legend of Shenlong/Curse of the Blood Rubies after she and Goku are shot out of a plane from a lethal height.

-- Dragon Boy features a scene with the heroes coming face to face with a giant robot.
+- The second chapter of Dragon Boy, the prototype for Dragon Ball, features a scene with the heroes coming face to face with a giant robot.
 As Tanton, the dragon boy, fights the robot, the Princess constantly distracts him because she peed her pants and worries about her reputation and need for a bath.